By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You may need to attend every week or every few weeks.
-Some people go for a while, take a break and return as their life changes.
-This does not mean you are week or can’t handle life.
+Some people go for a while, take a break, and return as their life changes.
+This does not mean you are weak or can’t handle life.
 What it does means is you know how to make use of professional help as needed.

 Counseling helps you find and accept you.

 Working on me and trying to find myself are common themes in counseling.
 This is the time and place to explore your inner self and really get to know those parts of yourself that may be hard to stop and take a look at.

 Your therapist is an ally in your self-change and self-exploration.
 They really want the best for you and will do what they can to help you get there.
 If you don’t feel this then this is one of the first things you should talk about.

 For more on this topic see: Counseling and Therapy

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.